 Lanikai Beach, Hawaii - its name means “Heavenly Ocean”… and Lanikai Ukuleles let you “ride the wave” to your own heavenly musical landscape.

-Our family store, Funky Frets carries the line of ukuleles and accessories.
+Our family store, Funky Frets is an authorized dealer and carries the Magic Fluke Company brand.

 The Oscar Schmidt Company was founded in 1871 and incorporated in 1911.
 By the early 1900s, the company had five factories in Europe and a factory on Ferry Street in Jersey City.
 They made all kinds of stringed instruments, guitars, banjos, mandolins, ukuleles, zithers, and Autoharps®.

-( from listing's site ) - My fascination with banjos was first sparked in 1975 when I discovered the joys of old time music while living in the San Francisco Bay Area.
+My fascination with banjos was first sparked in 1975 when I discovered the joys of old time music while living in the San Francisco Bay Area.
 Soon I was repairing and restoring great old instruments, and after settling in Seattle, I began designing and building my own banjo-family instruments in 1985.
 I am especially fond of the the late 19th century banjo aesthetic, and at the same time I enjoy taking banjo design in playful and humorous directions.
 I’ve had a lot of experience creating custom inlays, including: skeletons, lizards, frogs, dragonflies, butterflies, crows, cats, llamas, hens, roosters, burning candles, and floral motifs.
-I have built open backed 5 string Banjos (both 11", and 12\' rims) minstrel banjos, banjo-guitars, and banjo-ukes (using both standard banjo construction, and my unique “neck-through” body design).
+I have built open backed 5 string Banjos (both 11in, and 12in rims) minstrel banjos, banjo-guitars, and banjo-ukes (using both standard banjo construction, and my unique “neck-through” body design).